remigermain/nested-multipart-parser/README.md

 - For `mixed` or `mixed-dot` options, brackets `[]` is for list, and dot `.` is for object

+- For `mixed-dot` options is look like `mixed` but with dot when object follow list

 - Don't put spaces between separators.

 - By default, you can't set set duplicates keys (see options)